One Happy Camper Eligibility

 Check to see if your camper is eligible to receive up to $1000 off their first summer at camp.

-Eligibility and grant amounts are determined by your local sponsoring organization in coordination with the Foundation for Jewish Camp.
+Eligibility and grant amounts are determined by your local program provider in coordination with the Foundation for Jewish Camp.
 Eligibility is typically based on:

 - Where you live;